FFFATPPIIIG/NMT-on-FOL-parsing/README.md

 yvi.txt -> label of unseen rules validation set\
 xti.txt -> input of unseen rules test set\
 yti.txt -> label of unseen rules test set\

+Upload the notebook and data to colab to run.